*Free Delivery on Garden - Limited Time Only

 Nowadays, the traditional dining room is fading, and it’s now up to homeowners and what they’re after.
 From bar tables, countertops, and even all the way to kitchen islands, why not utilise these when you’re limited on space?
 Not every dining room needs to have a traditional table.
 Is it OK not to have a dining table?
 Of course, this is your home; you can use your space however you’d like.

-For a more refined look, you can opt for the Calligaris Fifties Upholstered Stool; the pops of colours from the cushion can look marvellous next to any kitchen island, but if you’re looking for something a little more rustic, then why not fall head over heels for the Reclaimed Swivel Stool?
+If you’re looking for something a little more rustic, then why not fall head over heels for the Reclaimed Swivel Stool?
 Just remember, you don’t need to have a traditional dining room in order to have a dining space.

 Minimal is Timeless